spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

 +------------------------------------------------------------+
 ```

-With unnesting, these properties are automatically popped up into their own columns:
+With unnesting, these properties are automatically placed into their own columns:
 ```bash
 sql> select node from stargazers limit 1;
 +------------------+--------+---------------+